cj-mills/christianjmills/_posts/2020-11-12-Barracuda-PoseNet-Tutorial-4.md

 To get the stride value, we'll select a dimension of `inputImage` and subtract `1`.
 We then divide that value by the same dimension of the heatmap with `1` subtracted as well.
 If we don't subtract `1`, we'll undershoot the stride value.

 For most input resolutions this will yield a value that is slightly above the actual stride.
 If we left it there, the key point locations would be offset from the `videoTexture`.
-To compensate, we'll remove the remainder of the calculated stride divide by `8`.
+To compensate, we'll subtract the remainder of the calculated stride divide by `8`.
 The stride for the PoseNet models provided in this tutorial series are all multiples of `8`.

 ![stride](\images\barracuda-posenet-tutorial\stride.png)